The Million Dollar NFT.

 The Christmas Puppy song.

-I have zero musical talent, but I tried with the Christmas Puppy song.
+Another zero musical talent song with the Christmas Puppy song.
 There's also an NFT version.

 Go to puppy page.